poshtkohi/pads/README.md

 After total downloads complete, please unzip the four parts through an appropriate ZIP software.

-**C)** Open the image, unzipped in step C, through VMware Workstation Player.
+**C)** Open the image, unzipped in step B, through VMware Workstation Player.
 Please use the following credential to log in to the Linux image:

 **Username**: root **Password**: test12345